bowmanjeffs/barrow_metagenome_scripts/README.md

 barrow_metagenome_scripts
 =========================
+These scripts and workflow describe our analysis from Bowman et. al, 2014, FEMS Microbial Ecology 89:2 376-387.
+Please cite this publication if you use any portion of this code in your own work.

 The python and R scripts included here are used as indicated in the below workflow.
 The workflow does not describe a complete pipeline, some modification will be required to work on your system.